-We state interesting consequences concerning regularity and integrability of traces in the case of intersection spaces, and identification of function spaces for functions that vanish on the boundary.
-The proofs are very similar to the proofs one can found at the end of \cite[Section~3]{Gaudin2022} for $\Omega$ being the half-space, therefore we present shortened proofs and the full ones are omitted.
+We state interesting consequences on regularity and integrability properties of traces in the case of intersection spaces, and we provide the classical identification of function spaces for functions that vanish on the boundary.
+The proofs are very similar to the corresponding ones in \cite[Section~4B]{Gaudin2022} for $\Omega$ to be the flat half-space.

-\begin{proposition} Let $p\in(1,+\infty)$, $q\in[1,+\infty)$, and $\theta\in(0,1)$, $-1+\frac{1}{p} < s_0 < \frac{1}{p} < s_1<1+\frac{1}{p}$ such that
+\begin{proposition} Let $p,q\in[1,+\infty]$, and $\theta\in(0,1)$, $-1+\frac{1}{p} < s_0 < \frac{1}{p} < s_1<1+\frac{1}{p}$ such that